 The Missouri was active in WW2, Korea, Vietnam, and the Persian Gulf War.
 In the mid-1980s the ship was docked up in Bremerton Washington.
 Early one Saturday morning my family made the 3-hour drive from Beaverton to take a ship tour.
 We saw the seal planted in the wooden deck marking the spot where the treaty was signed, and the spot where the kamikaze hit.
 I craned my neck to look at the conning tower from which Dad spied the approaching kamikaze.

 Dozens of folks occupied camp chairs planted on the sandy bank of the Columbia River, in the area north of Fort Stevens.
 The thrill of anticipation was in the air as we all awaited the big moment when the Missouri would appear and glide past us.
 We spotted it downriver and it approached at a decent clip.
-When it reached our impromptu viewing section, everyone stood in tribute as the majestic ship, guns thrusting skyward, passed on its final voyage.
-A memorable moment of pride and patriotism for us all.
+When it reached our impromptu viewing section, we all stood in tribute as the majestic ship, guns thrusting skyward, passed on its final voyage.
+What a memorable moment of pride and patriotism for us all.

 I plan to visit the Missouri at its berth in Pearl Harbor someday.